kevindelord/DKDBManager/README.md

 When a parent entity got **saved as not deprecated** (manually or through the CRUD process) the [- updateWithDictionary:](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/updateWithDictionary:) function is not called and no CRUD logic reaches the child entities.

-To complete the _cascase process_ to save the child entities, each model class should implement the [- saveEntityAsNotDeprecated](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/saveEntityAsNotDeprecated) method and forward it to its child.
+To complete the _cascase process_ to save the child entities, each model class should implement the [- saveEntityAsNotDeprecated](http://cocoadocs.org/docsets/DKDBManager/0.5.2/Categories/NSManagedObject+DKDBManager.html#//api/name/saveEntityAsNotDeprecated) method and forward it to its children.

 	public override func saveEntityAsNotDeprecated() {
 		// Method to save/store the current object AND all its child relations as not deprecated.